 Rhododendron - (Rhododendron anthopogon)

-Main chemical components from the aerial parts of the plan: monoterpenes; alpha-pinene, beta-pinene, limonene and the sesquiterpene; delta-cadinene.
+Main chemical components from the aerial parts of the plant: monoterpenes; alpha-pinene, beta-pinene, limonene, and the sesquiterpene; delta-cadinene.

-Benefits: Lightening for the heart and sprit.
+Benefits: Lightening for the heart and spirit.
 Warm, cheery, comforting, and nurturing.
 It is useful as a decongestion, excellent to strengthen the immune system, and helps to restore the adrenals during times of stress and fatigue.

 See more amazing research about Rhododendron anthopogon essential oil from PubMed

-This is one of our favorite topical blends to strengthen and restore overburdened systems; calm nervous tension; and stress related conditions.
+This is one of our favorite topical blends to strengthen and restore overburdened systems, calm nervous tension and stress-related conditions.

-Use a 1% dilution (6 drops total) for children under 7, during pregnancy and nursing, for elders or those with sensitive skin.
+Use a 1% dilution (6 drops total) for children under 7, during pregnancy and nursing, for elders, or those with sensitive skin.